alexblakes/dnv_recurrence/README.md

 **Each individual carries 100 *de novo* SNVs** (just to make the maths straightforward.)

-**Mutation rate is uniform, all detected variants are real, etc...**
+**Mutation rate is uniform, all detected variants are real, the whole genome is amenable to sequencing, etc...**

 ## The simple case: two individuals
 How likely is it that two unrelated individuals carry a matching *de novo* variant?